joeHillman/gatsby-tutorial/README.md

 * gatsby cloud - super handy
 * generic react concepts with children/props
 * pages/*.js // all of these become pages
+* plugins go into gatsby config
+* * syntax may vary depending on usage/needs